Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 Only the Jump Box can accept connections from the Internet.
 Access to this machine is only allowed from the developer's workstation.

-The table below summarizes the access policies in place:
+The table below summarizes the access policies in place.

 | Name                           | Publicly Accessible | Allowed IP Addresses               |
 | ------------------------------ | ------------------- | ---------------------------------- |